l0k9j/webversity/content/p/framework/criteria.md

 Interoperability is beneficial for new-comers (and thus for competition) and users but a threat to dominant vendors.

+#### scores

+5: all of user data can be imported and exported using industry standards, in a simple & fast way.

 ### Sustainable

 Moving an account from one service to another is a hassle.
 When we open